Karasu no Oyayubi

 Karasu no Oyayubi (カラスの親指) is a 2012 Japanese film directed by Tadafumi Itō and based on a novel by Shusuke Michio.

 Plot

-Take (Abe Hiroshi) is a middle aged man, who after losing his wife and daughter, decides to become a swindler.
+Take is a middle aged man, who after losing his wife and daughter, decides to become a swindler.
 He convinces his colleague Tetsu to become one as well, and they both incorporate their 3 housemates, who are lower level/amateur swindlers, into the plan.